WeihanLi/dotnet-exec/README.md

 ## Intro

-`dotnet-exec` is a command line tool for executing C# program without a project file, and you can have your custom entry point other than `Main` method
+`dotnet-exec` is a command-line tool for executing C# program without a project file, and you can have your custom entry point other than `Main` method

 ## Install/Update